Worshipful Company of Haberdashers: Haberdashers' Hall

-The Haberdashers' Company moved to its new hall at 18 West Smithfield on 15 April 2002, located opposite the King Henry Gate of St. Bartholomew's Hospital.
+The Haberdashers' Company moved to its new hall at 18 West Smithfield on 15 April 2002, situated opposite the King Henry Gate of St. Bartholomew's Hospital.

 On 24 October 2002 Queen Elizabeth II was welcomed by Master Haberdasher Nicholas Lund to formally declare the Hall open.

-Haberdashers' Hall, with its various meeting and function rooms as well as offices, is centred on a cloistered courtyard, entered through the façade at Market View, Smithfield, and also includes residential apartments and retail units.
-On the south side of the property, the company has developed office space which opens onto Hosier Lane.

-Within the Hall, its cloisters to the right-hand side lead via a circular staircase to the first floor where its Court Room, Committee Room and a Luncheon Room lead off a Reception Gallery.
-The reception gallery leads to the livery hall, which has a high vaulted ceiling and is entirely oak-panelled.
-There are also offices for company staff, facilities for catering staff with storage and cellars below the Hall, together with accommodation for the Master and the Beadle.
+Haberdashers' Hall front gate on West Smithfield opens into a cloistered courtyard which to the right-hand side leads via a circular staircase upto the first floor where its Court Room, Committee Room and Luncheon Room adjoin the Reception Gallery.
+Through the Reception Gallery is the Haberdashers' livery hall, entirely oak-panelled with a high-vaulted ceiling.

+There are also offices for Company staff, facilities for catering staff with storage and cellars below the Hall, together with accommodation for the Prime Warden and Beadle.

+On its south side, the Haberdashers' Company has developed office space opening onto Hosier Lane and on Market View, Smithfield, it maintains various meeting and function rooms as well as offices, residential apartments and retail units.

 The Clerk to the Haberdashers' Company, since 2020, is Brigadier Angus Watson, and the Revd Marcus Walker serves as its Honorary Chaplain.